 If you go into a salary negotiation without doing your research, it could hurt your career and chances at getting what you deserve.
-"Go into any salary conversation without knowing the facts, and you run the risk of botching the whole process," Bitte added.
+"Go into any salary conversation without knowing the facts, and you run the risk of botching the whole process," Bitte said.

 Once you've done your research and chatted with people in your industry, it's time to talk with your manager about a raise.
-While this may be intimidating, if you don't ask, the answer is always no.
+Though this may be intimidating, if you don't ask, the answer is always no.

-What to do if you don't receive a raise
+What if you don't get a raise?

 So, you've done your research and know what you're worth, but your manager doesn't want to give you a raise.
 What should you do?

-"Don't give up!
-Most younger workers presume that a no is the end of the conversation, but that's simply not the case," Bitte said.
-"It's often unlikely your boss will give in on the first ask, so think of salary negotiations as an ongoing conversation."
+"Don't give up," Bitte said.
+"Most younger workers presume that a 'no' is the end of the conversation, but that's simply not the case.
+It's often unlikely your boss will give in on the first ask, so think of salary negotiations as an ongoing conversation."

-However, if after a couple of conversations your manager still isn't willing to give you an increase, it may be time to start looking for a new gig.
-"If you ask for a raise and receive a no, one option is to stay and continue to be underpaid and overworked," Salemi said.
+However, if, after a couple of conversations, your manager still isn't willing to give you an increase, it may be time to start looking for a new gig.
+"If you ask for a raise and receive a 'no,' one option is to stay and continue to be underpaid and overworked," Salemi said.
 "Another option is to leave and search for a new job."